uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/run-length-encoding.md

 There are many ways of going about it, but in this section we are focussing on a method called *run length encoding*.

 Imagine that you had to read the bits above out to someone who was copying them down... after a while you might say things like "five zeroes" instead of "zero zero zero zero zero".
-Is the basic idea behind run length encoding (RLE), which is used to save space for storing digital images.
+This is the basic idea behind run length encoding (RLE), which is used to save space when storing digital images.
 In run length encoding, we replace each row with numbers that say how many consecutive pixels are the same colour, *always starting with the number of white pixels*.
 For example, the first row in the image above contains one white, two black, four white, one black, four white, two black, and one white pixel.